vmchale/polyglot/CONTRIBUTING.md

 ATS can be quite daunting.
 The following are things that are relatively easy to
 implement:

-  * Adding a new file type and its associated extension
+  * Adding a new file type and its associated extension (note that the name of a file type must be less than 20 characters; otherwise there will be a type error!)
   * Adding a new directory to ignore (e.g. `.cabal-sandbox`)
   * Adding new shebang detection
   * Updating the `--help` or manpage.